 Hiking Ebey’s Landing Bluff Trail

-From the parking lot, hikers can see a number of the different scenic views that draw hikers to this trail.
+From the parking lot, hikers can see several scenic views that draw them to this trail.
 Including: the Olympic Mountains, Mount Baker, and coastal cliffs.
-Hiking along the trail, the perspective of these views change.
+Hiking along the trail, the perspective of these views changes.

-Starting towards the bluff overlook, hikers will experience the first section of the elevation gain with the Olympics on their left and fields on their right.
-At the junction before the trees, hikers can choose to turn right on the Ebey’s Landing Trail to hike out towards the preserved historical landmarks, Jacob and Sarah Ebey’s Blockhouse and cemetery.
+As hikers approach the bluff overlook, they will experience the first section of the elevation gain, with the Olympics on their left and fields on their right.
+At the junction before the trees, hikers can turn right onto the Ebey’s Landing Trail to hike out towards the preserved historical landmarks, Jacob and Sarah Ebey’s Blockhouse and cemetery.

-Coming back towards the bluff, hikers can stop and enjoy the various overlooks that are carved out on the side of the cliff before turning right and continuing along the bluff.
-The bluff offers a birds eye view of Perego’s Lake and the surrounding area.
-Directly across from the Preserve, is Port Townsend and hikers can watch the Seattle-Victoria Passenger Ferry, Cargo Ships and Navy ships pass through the water passage.
+Coming back towards the bluff, hikers can stop to enjoy the overlooks carved into the side of the cliff before turning right and continuing along the bluff.
+The bluff offers a bird ‘s-eye view of Perego’s Lake and the surrounding area.
+Directly across from the Preserve is Port Townsend, and hikers can watch the Seattle-Victoria Passenger Ferry, Cargo Ships, and Navy ships pass through the water passage.

 Not Sure What to Bring on the Trail?
 Read: Ten Essentials of Hiking

-At the bottom of the switchbacks, hikers can put their feet to the rocky shore or continue along a carved out trail next to the lake.
+At the bottom of the switchbacks, hikers can put their feet on the rocky shore or continue along a carved-out trail next to the lake.
 Ebey’s Landing Trail along the lake provides a dirt path almost the entire way back to the trailhead.
 This makes for easy walking, as walking through rocks on the shore can become tiresome and hard on the feet.

-Past the lake however, hikers will need to walk the remaining 0.9 miles back to the trailhead on the rocky shore.
+Past the lake, however, hikers will need to walk the remaining 0.9 miles back to the trailhead on the rocky shore.
 If you’re following the Ebey’s Landing Trail on AllTrails, the two routes, along the shore and along the lake, are included on the map.
 There is plenty of driftwood to sit on and enjoy the tide coming in and out along the shore.
 There are birds, crabs, and the occasional seal that can be seen on this section of the shore.
-When I hiked this trail last, I even saw Kingfishers fishing in the lake.
+When I last hiked this trail, I even saw Kingfishers fishing in the lake.

 Should Ebey’s Landing be a 100 Classic Hike?

-Ebey’s landing should be included on the 100 Classic Hikes of Washington List.
-This trail has spectacular views and provides history of the Island along the way.
-There are a number of signs along the trail that provide details about the history of the trail as well as some of the different animal species in the area.
+Ebey’s Landing should be included on the 100 Classic Hikes of Washington List.
+This trail has spectacular views and provides a history of the Island along the way.
+There are a number of signs along the trail that provide details about the history of the trail and some of the area’s animal species.

 Frequently Asked Questions